Vladas Mironas: Council of Lithuania

 As German military advances stalled, German leadership rethought their strategy for occupied Lithuania.
 The policy of open annexation was replaced by a more subtle strategy of creating a network of formally independent states under German influence (the so-called Mitteleuropa).
 To that end, Germans asked Lithuanians to establish an advisory council (Vertrauensrat).
 Mironas became a member of the 22-member organizing committee which organized the Vilnius Conference which in turn elected the 20-member Council of Lithuania in September 1917.
 Mironas was elected second vice-chairman the council (Smetona was its chairman).

 Mironas attended most of the sessions of the council.
 He also chaired ten meetings in January 1918 when council members held heated political debates regarding the Act of 11 December 1917 which called for "a firm and permanent alliance" with Germany.
-Smetona and Mironas supported the act and argued with four leftists members who resigned in protest.
+Smetona and Mironas supported the act and argued with four leftist members who resigned in protest.
 After heated debates, Smetona stepped down as chairman and Mironas stepped down as vice-chairman of the council on 15 February and the Act of Independence of Lithuania was adopted on 16 February 1918.
 While Smetona returned as chairman of the council, Mironas refused leadership positions and remained just a member.

 Mironas supported the idea of monarchy in Lithuania and voted for inviting Wilhelm Karl, Duke of Urach, to become the King of Lithuania.
 During 1918, the Council of Lithuania became involved in selecting the new Bishop of Vilnius.
 Reportedly, Mironas was considered as a candidate, but he refused.
 Eventually, Jurgis Matulaitis-Matulevičius was selected as a compromise between conflicting Polish and Lithuanian ambitions.

 Independent Lithuania

 Outside the government

 As Lithuania worked to establish its independence, Mironas continued to serve as a priest in Daugai.
 During the Polish–Lithuanian War, he was briefly arrested by Poland in August and December 1919.
 In March–June 1920, Mironas and Jonas Vileišis toured various communities of Lithuanian Americans collecting donations.
 During the May 1923 elections to the Second Seimas, Mironas served as a chairman of the local electoral committee in Daugai.
-During the September 1923 census, he chaired census committees in Daugai, Varėna, Alovė.
+During the September 1923 census, he chaired census committees in Daugai, Varėna, and Alovė.

-In late 1918, Mironas joined the Party of National Progress which merged into the Lithuanian Nationalist Union and was continuously elected to its leadership.
+In late 1918, Mironas joined the Party of National Progress which merged into the Lithuanian Nationalist Union and was repeatedly elected to its leadership.
 He devoted efforts to managing its finances, administration, and publications.
 Mironas ran as a candidate to the First Seimas in October 1922, but the party fared poorly and no members of the Nationalist Union were elected.
 Together with Antanas Smetona and Augustinas Voldemaras, Mironas was elected to the Third Seimas in May 1926.
 However, he did not speak during any of the Seimas sessions.
-His ecclesiastical superiors disapproved of his political activities because he did join the Lithuanian Christian Democratic Party.
+His ecclesiastical superiors disapproved of his political activities because he did not join the Lithuanian Christian Democratic Party.
 Bishop Juozapas Kukta removed him as dean of Merkinė.
 Mironas then moved to Kaunas and become more involved in politics.